My Qatar travel summary:

 Arriving at dusk, we settled down in a residential area in the norther side of Doha.
 It was warm and quiet, but I was really surprised with the fog that was reducing visibility to only a few meters.
 I went for a walk around the neighborhood and I could hardly see to the other side of the street.

-When the sun finally broke through the fog, I could immediately notice that most of the infrastructure was new or under construction: wide alleys, parks with efficient irrigation system, multi-storey buildings, plenty of space, no traffic and no people walking or cycling.
+When the sun broke through the fog, I noticed that most infrastructure was new or under construction.
+Wide roads, parks with efficient irrigation system, tall buildings, and empty streets filled the city.
+I liked having so much space, with no pedestrians or cyclists around.

-After a short ride from our apartment in a taxi, we progressed to Corniche on scooters.
+We began our travel with a short taxi ride and then rode scooters to the Corniche.
 Drivers were cautious, asphalt on the sidewalks smooth, distance manageable, view of skyscrapers adorable.
-Doha Corniche was constructed to connect both extremes of the city; the emerging West Bay district to the south city with Doha International airport.
+Doha Corniche was built to link West Bay with the southern part of the city and Doha International Airport.

-We admired the exterior of one of Qatar’s most esteemed museums, the Museum of Islamic Art.
+The first stop of our Qatar travel adventure was the Museum of Islamic Art.
+We admired the striking exterior of one of Qatar’s most respected landmarks.
 The museum elegantly rises on the seashore, not far from the pier, where traditional dhow boats were docked.

-As we approached the old town, Souq Waqif was of the first places to visit.
+As we approached the old town, Souq Waqif was the first place to visit.
 This marketplace, where traditional garments, spices, handicrafts and souvenirs are sold, is very nice organized.
 Stands look luxurious; no haggling, screaming or loud negotiations are heard.

 Tradition of falconry